Catalogue from the exhibition:

 About the exhibition:

-Editorial concept and coordination Bárbara Coutinho
+Editorial coordination Bárbara Coutinho

 Graphic design Paula Guimarães